Ronald Eric Bishop

 Ronald Eric Bishop CBE FRAeS (27 February 1903 – 11 June 1989), commonly referred to as R. E. Bishop, was a British engineer who was the chief designer of the de Havilland Mosquito, one of the most famous aircraft of the Second World War.
 He also designed the de Havilland Comet jetliner of 1949.

 Early life

 Bishop was born in Kensington, London, England.

+He was the son of Mr A.R.A.
+Bishop of 34 Warrior Square in St Leonards-on-Sea in Sussex.

 Career

 He joined de Havilland as an apprentice aged 18 in 1921, and would work there for the next 43 years.
 He joined the company's design office in 1923.

 Bishop became the Chief Designer in 1936, taking over from Arthur Hagg.
-The first aircraft for which he was responsible was the DH95 Flamingo- the company's first all-metal monoplane.
+The first aircraft for which he was responsible was the DH.95 Flamingo, the company's first all-metal monoplane.
 It had a stressed-skin and carried 17 passengers, first flying on 22 December 1938.
 Winston Churchill used one to journey to France in the early months of the war before Dunkirk (Operation Dynamo).

 Also in his design team were: